-where the sum is over all partitions $B_{1},\ldots, B_{n}$ of $[1,n]$ with all $|B_{i}|\geq 2$.
+where the sum is over all partitions $B_{1},\ldots, B_{n}$ of $[1,n]$ with all $|B_{i}|\geq2$.

-The right hand side of (\ref{mom.11}) can be written as a sum of terms involving only positive measures, to which the monotone convergence theorem can be applied.
-Using (\ref{8.2t}) we then see that the right hand side has a limit as the $\de_{j}\rar 0$ and this limit is the same as the right-hand side of (\ref{a.3}).
-Applying this with $\prod_{j=1}^{n}\wh L_{\de_{j}}^{\nu_{j}}$ replaced by $\(\wh L_{\de}^{\nu}-\wh L_{\de'}^{\nu}\)^{n}$, for arbitrary integer $n$, shows that the limit (\ref{ls.10a}) exists in all $L^{p}$.
+The right-hand side of (\ref{mom.11}) can be written as a sum of terms involving only positive measures, to which the monotone convergence theorem can be applied.
+Using (\ref{8.2t}), we then see that the right-hand side has a limit as the $\delta_{j}\rar0$ and this limit is the same as the right-hand side of (\ref{a.3}).
+Applying this with $\prod_{j=1}^{n}\widehat L_{\delta_{j}}^{\nu_{j}}$ replaced by $(\widehat L_{\delta }^{\nu}-\widehat L_{\delta'}^{\nu})^{n}$, for arbitrary integer $n$, shows that the limit (\ref{ls.10a}) exists in all $L^{p}$. \end{pf}

 \begin{remark} If we let $\alpha$ vary, we get a field-valued process with independent stationary increments.
 This property is inherited from the analogous property of the loop soup. \end{remark}